functions-lab/WISE/README.md

 In this repository, you can find two components of code in `WISE`:

-a) the complex-valued machine learning model training and testing in digital [here](./Hybrid/).
+a) the complex-valued machine learning model training and testing in digital [here](./ML/).

-b) the analog computing simulations (the experimental codes are included, but the instructions are upon request) [here](./ML/).
+b) the analog computing simulations with randomized inputs and weights [here](./Hybrid/).

+(The experimental codes are also included in this repo, but the instructions are upon request)

 ## Reference